 Dame Catherine Healy in New Zealand

-Dame Catherine Healy was a founding member of New Zealand Prostitutes’ Collective (NZPC), awarded New Zealand Suffrage Centennial Medal in 1993, and appointed Dame Companion of the New Zealand Order of Merit by Queen Elizabeth II for her work to better the lives of sex workers.
+Dame Catherine Healy was a founding member of the New Zealand Prostitutes’ Collective (NZPC), awarded New Zealand Suffrage Centennial Medal in 1993, and appointed Dame Companion of the New Zealand Order of Merit by Queen Elizabeth II for her work to better the lives of sex workers.
 Her campaign with NZPC helped write and pass the Prostitute Reform Act to allow brothels to operate as legitimate businesses.
-She is also an author and field researcher and has been invited to speak at The House of Commons and Oxford University, among other institutions, to discuss the rights of sex workers.
+She is also an author and field researcher and has been invited to speak at the House of Commons and Oxford University, among other institutions, to discuss the rights of sex workers.

-Photo credit: Catherine Healy bbc.com
+Photo credit: Catherine Healy and bbc.com

 Photo credit: Jim Marshall 1995 and windycitytimes.com

 AKA Scarlot Harlot, Carol Leigh is a filmmaker, artist, author, and sex worker rights activist — she coined the term “sex worker” in 1978 at a Women Against Violence in Pornography and Media conference.
-In Leigh’s essay “Inventing Sex Work” (published later), she writes, “I invented sex work.
+In Leigh’s essay “Inventing Sex Work” (published later), she writes: “I invented sex work.
 Not the activity, of course.
 The term.
 This invention was motivated by my desire to reconcile my feminist goals with the reality of my life and the lives of the women I knew.
 I wanted to create an atmosphere of tolerance within and outside the women's movement for women working in the sex industry.”
 Leigh also chairs Sex Worker Film and Arts Festival and is the director at Bay Area Sex Worker Advocacy Network (BAYSWAN).
 She is known throughout the activist community as a continually loving, inspirational, and supportive mentor.